EOSC-synergy/FAIR_eva/docs/How  to use the epos plugin.md

 ```
 python3 scripts/searcher.py -q SVO
 ```
-It will perform a query with the given -q parameter and return a list of the answers with an index, then you can choose an index and get its UUID
+It will perform a query with the given -q parameter and return a list of the answers with an index, then you can choose an index and get its UUID.
 #### 3. Connecting directly to the EPOS API

 You can perform a curl to the EPOS API to get your UUID.
 Yhe process is the same as before